Player Events & Interactions

 if (message.includes("forbidden")) {

-event.cancel = true; // Prevent the message from showing
+event.cancel = true; // Prevent the message from being sent at all

 player.sendMessage("§cThat word is not allowed!");